Skip to main content

 Processing Information

-Four of the Ann Jackson journals, the extracts, Townsend and Gibson journals,and miscellaneous papers were preserved and donated by Elizabeth Foulke Sharples Pusey who was a descendant of Ann Price Gibson Paschall.
+Four of the Ann Jackson journals, the extracts, Townsend and Gibson journals, and some miscellaneous papers were preserved and donated by Elizabeth Foulke Sharples Pusey who was a descendant of Ann Price Gibson Paschall.
 These papers were partially processed in 1978 and cited as Ann P. Paschall Papers.
 In November 2000, the collection was recatalogued as Ann Price Gibson Paschall Jackson Family Papers.
 In 2021 seventeen additional journals were given to FHL.
 The organization was simplified and a new finding aid created.

 Title